xpqz/dyalog-docs/language-reference-guide/docs/system-commands/pcopy.md

 If the list of names is excluded, all global defined objects (functions and variables) are copied.
 If an object is not found in the stored workspace, the system reports "`not found`" followed by the name of the object.
 If an object cannot be copied into the active workspace because there is an existing referent, the system reports "`not copied`" followed by the name of the object.

-For further information, see ["Copy Workspace: "](../system-functions/cy.md).
+For further information, see [Copy Workspace](../system-functions/cy.md).

 <h2 class="example">Examples</h2>